 - Consult your employee handbook or policies.
 If your employer has a sexual harassment policy in place, follow it.
 Put complaints in writing.
 Take notes on the harassment and be specific in your details — note the time and place of each incident, what was said and done, and who witnessed the actions.

-- File a complaint with the Equal Employment Opportunity Commission.
-If you believe you have a Title VII claim, you have the right to file a discrimination complaint with the EEOC, the federal agency charged with enforcing many anti-discrimination laws.
+- Another option is to file a complaint with the U.S. Equal Employment Opportunity Commission (EEOC).
+If you believe you have a Title VII claim, you have the right to file a discrimination complaint with the EEOC, the federal agency charged with enforcing many anti discrimination laws.
 But don’t wait to file your complaint!
-In most cases you have 180 days — that’s six months — from the date of the discriminatory activity to file a discrimination charge with the EEOC in order to preserve your rights.
+In most cases you have 180 calendar days — that’s six months — from the date of the discriminatory activity to file a discrimination charge with the EEOC in order to preserve your rights.
+The 180 day filing deadline is extended to 300 calendar days if a state or local agency enforces a state or local law that prohibits employment discrimination on the same basis.
 You do not need an attorney to file a complaint with the EEOC.
 The EEOC’s website offers instructions on filing a charge.

 - Keep a record of the discriminatory practices you believe are taking place.

-- Keep doing a good job and keep a record of your work.
+- Keep a record of your work going forward, particularly noting your productivity and any changes to it.
 Keep copies at home of your job evaluations and any letters or memos that show that you do a good job at work.

 - Seek support from friends and family.
 Harassment at work is a difficult thing to face alone, and the process of fighting harassment can be very stressful.